-HOW WE ELIMINATE BIAS IN HIRING DECISIONS
+HOW WE ELIMINATE BIAS IN SCREENING DECISIONS

-- Calibrate the committee: develop an equitized rating scale for all applicants before paper screening based on KNOWLEDGE, SKILLS, AND ABILITIES. - Apply the same criteria to all applicants.
+- Calibrate the committee: develop an equitized rating scale for all applicants before paper search based on KNOWLEDGE, SKILLS, AND ABILITIES. - Apply the same criteria to all applicants.
 No cherry picking. - Develop a consistent interview agenda for all candidates. - Educate interviewers on position, process and questions. - Use standard evaluation and rating sheets. - Conduct reference checks consistently.

-WHAT TO EXPECT:

-Every committee member needs to understand the job.
+THE IstWHAT TO EXPECT:COMMITTEEEvery committee memberMEETINGneeds to understand the job.

-- The chair needs to make sure everyone on the committee understands the job duties and minimum qualifications. - The chair should explain any equivalencies. - The chair should explain the order of desired qualifications, and highlight which are most important. - Recommended practice: the committee should develop a rubric to clearly understand what to look for when evaluating application materials.
+- The chair needs to make sure everyone on the committee understands the job duties and minimum qualifications. - The chair should explain any equivalencies. - The chair should explain the order of desired qualifications and highlight which are most important. - Recommended practice: the committee should develop a rubric to clearly understand what to look for when evaluating application materials.